coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 ### Installing the chart on GKE Autopilot clusters.

-GKE Autopilot has limited access to host filesystems, host netowkring and host ports, due to this some features of OpenTelemetry Collector doesn't work.
+GKE Autopilot has limited access to host filesystems, host networking and host ports.
+Due to this some features of OpenTelemetry Collector do not work.
 More information about limitations is available in [GKE Autopilot security capabilities document](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-security)

-Note important differences between regular otel-integration are:
+Notable important differences from regular `otel-integration` are:
-- Host metrics receiver is not available, though you still get some metrics about the host thru kubeletstats receiver.
+- Host metrics receiver is not available, though you still get some metrics about the host through `kubeletstats` receiver.
 - Kubernetes Dashboard does not work, due to missing Host Metrics.
-- Host networking and host ports are not available, users need to send tracing spans thru Kubernetes Service.
+- Host networking and host ports are not available, users need to send tracing spans through Kubernetes Service.
 The Service uses `internalTrafficPolicy: Local`, to send traffic to locally running agents.
 - Log Collection works, but does not store check points.
 Restarting the agent will collect logs from the beginning.